Dannychz7/SmartertAI/README.md

 [] Add camera for LLM image explaination
 [] Find local LLM for looking and processing images
-[] Do some other work in the meantime while LLM is thinking (Maybe talk about the news or something like that) [] begin splitting project into modular pieces, cannot have it all in one file
+[] Do some other work in the meantime while LLM is thinking (Maybe talk about the news or something like that) [x] begin splitting project into modular pieces, cannot have it all in one file

+Features Implemented:
+    - Implemented Murf AI for voice generation
+    - Main.py holds the main execution of files
+    - spotify Automation allows for commands to be executed via keyboard shortcuts
+    - Murf AI clips used for busy wait audio
+    - Created modular design, so prject is now being split into different chunks (spotify automation, playBusyWaitAudio, etc..)

 Priorites:
 * - Low